 In order to create a multi-user administration Application, the Access Database is split into Front-End and a Back-End databases.

 The Front-End Access Database on each user's PC, contains the Forms and Visual Basic code.
 The Back-End Access Database contains the records shared by the users.

-Improving system efficiency
+Improving Application efficiency